ramseyjiang/go_mid_to_senior/patterns/behavioral/strategy/readme.md

 How to implement

-1. Define an interface that represents the algorithm you want to encapsulate.
+1. Define a strategy interface that represents the algorithm you want to encapsulate.
-2. Define the methods that are needed to perform the algorithm in the above interface.
+2. Implement concrete strategies that adhere to the above interface.
-3. Create separate structs that implement the interface, each defining a specific algorithm.
+3. Create a context class that uses the Strategy Interface:
-4. The context class would then have a reference to an instance of the interface, and use it to perform the algorithm.
+4. Use the context class and concrete strategies in client code